mxkopy/GTA-V-Driver/README.md

-### Making GTA V Safe for Drivers
+### GTA-RL

 This (in progress!) repo is an attempt at making the streets of Los Santos safer from automotive injury.
-It implements Deep Deterministic Policy Gradient a la [OpenAI](https://spinningup.openai.com/en/latest/algorithms/ddpg.html).
+It implements Deep Deterministic Policy Gradient a la [OpenAI](https://spinningup.openai.com/en/latest/algorithms/ddpg.html) to train a model to avoid crashing a car.

 The actor and critic models are extensions of MobileNetV3 lightly engineered to process the game state in a meaningful way.
 In this case, the state is:
 * A screenshot of the game (IMG)